jasset75/apollo/docs/index.md

     ```
 - Calculated

-    Optional parameter that allow Spark SQL expressions which calculate new fields from others.
+    Optional parameter that allows Spark SQL expressions which calculate new fields from others.

     ```javascript
     "calculated": {